 6. Let the Receptionist Know You Have a Dog

 When checking into a hotel with my dog, I always let the reception know that I’m travelling with my dog.
 It might be obvious that you’re staying with a dog, if you are holding them on a leash.
-But they might be in your car with the rest of your family or the receptionist might not glance too closely at the travelling carrier you are holding.
+But they might be in your car with the rest of your family or the receptionist might not glance too closely at the carrier bag you are holding.

 If the hotel only allows pets in specific rooms, they’ll ensure that you are allocated a pet-friendly room, which sometimes is only done at check-in.
 This also covers the possibility that your special request has gone missing from your booking.